 You’ll know it’s done when a skewer (or toothpick) inserted into the center comes out clean.

-If by chance the pecan streusel topping starts to brown (or burn) before the bread is cooked through, simply cover the top with a piece of foil.
-It will help the center of the bread to cook without burning the top.
+If by chance the pecan streusel topping starts to brown (or burn) before the bread is cooked through, simply cover the top of the pan with a piece of foil.
+This will help the center of the bread cook without burning the pecan topping.

-Allow the bread to cool completely before removing from the pan and serving.
+Allow the bread to cool completely before removing it from the pan and slicing.

-The texture is moist, soft and spongy thanks to the Silk Almondmilk and applesauce, two hidden ingredients that truly bring out the best this bread has to offer!
+The Texture Is Spot On: The bread is soft and spongy thanks to the almondmilk and applesauce, two ingredients that add intense moisture.

 Gluten-Free Apple Cinnamon Bread